-Figure 1: Abridged database schema of Reading Tutor interactions as a sequence of story encounters, a story encounter as a sequence of sentence encounters, and a sentence encounter as a sequence of student utterances.
+We faced a challenge in figuring out how to model the elements of a session.
+One choice was to model a session as a sequence of story encounters, a story as a sequence of sentence encounters, and a sentence encounter as a sequence of utterances.
 This model matched a useful simplified view of a session as consisting of picking a series of stories to read, and it used appropriately different fields to describe stories, sentences, and utterances.
-For example, story tables had a field for the difficulty level of the story; sentence encounter tables had a field for when the student began reading this sentence; and utterance tables had a field for the name of the way file that contained the student's speech.
-However, this structure did not match the reality that stories were multi-step activities, that the Reading Tutor often inserted a teaching activity before a story and/or a review afterwards, and that the Reading Tutor architecture treated each session as a uniform tree structure of such steps.
+For example, story tables had a field for the difficulty level of the story, sentence encounter tables had a field for when the student began reading this sentence, and utterance tables had a field for name of the way file that contained the student's speech.
+However, this structure did not match the reality that stories were multi-step activities, that the Reading Tutor often inserted a teaching activity before a story, and/or a review afterwards, and that the Reading Tutor architecture treated each session as a uniform tree structure of such steps.
 Such a step tree would be easy to represent recursively in the schema, but would omit bona fide distinctions among stories, sentences, and utterances.
-To reconcile these two models, we decided to encode both in parallel, relating them by linking each sentence encounter to the step during which it occurred.
+How to reconcile these two models?
+We decided to encode both models in parallel, relating them by linking each sentence encounter to the step during which it occurred.